 Our office in India is heavily invested in urban programming right across the country.
 In Delhi our focus is on creating ‘a safer city’; a response to the high crime rate and violence affecting children and women, especially those in slums and poor settlements.

-As part of my visit I was treated to a performance by more than one hundreds girls showing off their self-defence skills.
+As part of my visit I was treated to a performance by hundreds of girls showing off their self-defence skills.
 This was part of a project to empower girls to defend themselves if attacked.
-This was impressive in and of itself, but, a little like when the peacock fans its tail, it’s only when you see the total picture and you realise how special the complete package is.
+This was impressive in and of itself, but, a little like when the peacock fans its tail, it’s only when you see the total picture that you realise how special the complete package is.
 The martial arts classes were only one output of a partnership project that has also resulted in many additional benefits for everyone involved.

-The intended outcomes of the Citywide Self-Sustaining Model include identifying and including the most vulnerable children and groups; building coalitions and partnerships for citywide scale, effectiveness and impact; and contributing to global and national discourse that shapes urban policy.
-The more I studied this project in Delhi, the more I could see evidence of most these outcomes.
+The Citywide Self-Sustaining Model, aimed to identify and include the most vulnerable children and groups; build coalitions and partnerships for citywide scale, be highly effective and create impact that would contribute to global and national discourse on urban policy.
+The more I studied this project in Delhi, the more I could see evidence that most of these aims were fulfilled.

 Partnership must be at the heart of any citywide model and World Vision played a strategic role as facilitator and convener bringing together those in Delhi with an interest in seeing violence against children and women reduced.
 These included government bodies, faith organisations, schools and law enforcement.
 Indeed, it was only because a faith group agreed to provide space for free that the training could happen.
 This was important because space is contested in urban environments, especially overcrowded and dense cities like Delhi.
 Effective urban development projects must always seek to find and leverage available space—whether public or private.

-But perhaps the biggest ‘win’ of the model was illustrated by the grandmother who cradled her grandchild while, at the same time, demonstrated her recently acquired martial arts skills.
+But perhaps the biggest ‘win’ of the model was illustrated by the grandmother who cradled her grandchild while, at the same time, demonstrating her recently acquired martial arts skills.
 This older woman’s involvement illustrated that the project was now reaching women of all ages—it had grown beyond its initial scope.
-The fact she had persuaded her five daughters-in-law to also take part in the self-defence training showed women were ‘selling’ the project to other women; that this Citywide Self-Sustaining Model had indeed become self-sustaining.
+The fact she had persuaded her five daughters-in-law to also take part in the self-defence training showed that women were ‘selling’ the project to other women - this Citywide Self-Sustaining Model had indeed become self-sustaining.